 Backpacking tents are often made from (ripstop) polyester or (ripstop) nylon.
 Ripstop nylon is generally stronger and more durable than polyester.
 The tear strength of the materials depend on the chosen thread thickness.
 The scale of measure is ”D” for denier which is an indication of the yarn weight.
 The thicker the thread, the stronger the tear strength.
 But also the thicker the thread, the heavier the fabric becomes.
 In example, a 10D flysheet can be very light and therefore attractive to the superlight hiker.
 But the tear strength will be weaker and material less durable than say a 30D.
 We apply 30D flysheet to our tents as we think it gives the required tear strength without compromising the lightness of weight.

-As mentioned above, the quality of the fabric also depends on the coating the fabric is covered with.
-The typical tent fabric on cheap tents is often polyester covered with a layer of Polyurethane.
-This is the cheapest way to achieve a waterproof flysheet.
-Unfortunately, a flysheet coated with PU is often prone to chemical degradation so that the PU coating simply dissolves over time and the tent becomes anything but waterproof.
+The quality of the fabric also depends on the coating that is applied.
+Coating is required to make the material waterproof.
+The fabric normally used for low end tents, is polyester covered with a layer of polyurethane coating.
+It is a more economical way to achieve a waterproof flysheet.
+Unfortunately a flysheet coated with PU (polyurethane) is often prone to chemical degradation which leads to the coating dissolving over time and becoming anything but waterproof.

 Worth mentioning is also that silnylon is somewhat elastic.
-This means you are able to stretch the tent a few procent .
-This is a good thing because you “stretch” the tent into place when the substrate is uneven and where you often gets uneven sides.
-Silnylon also stretches a little bit when it gets wet.
+This means you are able to stretch the tent a few percent .
+That's a good thing because you “stretch” the tent into place when the surface is uneven or where you have uneven sides.
+Silnylon also stretches a little when it gets wet.
 This means that the flysheet often gets a little slack when it gets wet, where you have to adjust the tent pegs to get the smooth /straight flysheet back.
 All our tents therefore have the ability to easily tighten the flysheet without having to adjust the actual tent pegs.